camunda/camunda-docs-manual/content/user-guide/cdi-java-ee-integration/jta-transaction-integration.md

 > **Note 2**: The process engine requires access to an implementation of
 > `javax.transaction.TransactionManager`.
 Not all application servers provide such an
 > implementation.
 Most notably, IBM WebSphere and Oracle WebLogic historically did not provide this
 > implementation.
-To achieve JTA Transaction Integration on these containers, users should
+To achieve JTA transaction integration on these containers, users should
 > use the Spring Framework Abstraction and configure the process engine using the
 > [SpringProcessEngineConfiguration]({{< relref "user-guide/spring-framework-integration/index.md">}}).